state-alchemists/zrb/docs/getting-started.md

 source .venv/bin/activate
 ```

-You need to run the command every time you start working on the project.
+You should activate the virtual environment whenever you start working on the project.

-> __💡 HINT:__ Working with virtual environment is recommended whenever you work with any Python project, including Zrb project.

 # Creating a Task